-The other two auxiliary CCDs are mounted out of focus.
+The other two auxiliary CCDs are mounted out of focus, see Figs. 3 and 5.
 They intersect the stellar light beams in two planes, one in front of, and one behind, the focal plane.
 This gives information on the deviation of the beams from perfect cones with apex in the focal plane.
 Different kinds of aberration result in different shapes for these defocused stars, and this can be used to calculate corrections to be applied to the VST's active primary and secondary mirrors.
 Acquisition of the two image analysis stars, one per CCD, is designed to happen automatically, as does the computation of aberration coefficients.
-Image analysis is performed at the same wavelength as the autoguiding, which in most cases is the same as the science filter (see §2.3).
+Image analysis is performed at the same wavelength as the autoguiding, which in most cases is the same as the science filter (see Sect.
+2.3).

 Image Analysis in the aquisition typically requires 3 iterations of 40 seconds each.
 During science exposures, aberrations are constantly measured by the IA system, and corrections are applied to the mirrors during the readout.
-The minimum science integration time that guarantees at least one aberration measurement is about 50 seconds.
-Image Analysis in the aquisition can be disabled for OB concatenations that perform a large number of observations back-to-back in adjacent fields.
+The minimum science integration time that guarantees at least one aberration measurement is about 1 minute.
+OBs with shorter science exposures will not get additional IA corrections after the aquisition.
+Tests have shown that the IQ remains reasonably stable for about half an hour without IA corrections.
+OBs that consist of short integration times should therefore not last more than half an hour.
+Image Analysis in the aquisition can be disabled for concatenations of short OBs that perform a sequence of observations back-to-back in adjacent fields.